IKOR-GmbH/sip-framework/docs/archetype.md

 - **systemConnector1**/**systemConnector2** are representing names of your connector modules inside the project.
 Naming recommendation is to use lower case letters and kebab-case.
 - **systemConnector1Package**/**systemConnector2Package** are used to define package name suffix for the connectors.
 Notice that connector package name starts with prefix defined on **package** step.
+- **useLombok** is property used for including or excluding Lombok dependency in adapter.
+Possible values: 'y' - include Lombok, 'n' - exclude Lombok.

 After a successful build, a project with the 4 following modules will be created: